 Genetics: related to both biology and chemistry to an extent, genetics is a study of the essential building blocks of life, such as deoxyribonucleic acid.
 While genetics has several beneficial uses, it lends itself to abuse by the more 'twitchy' members of the scientific community, particularly those who think it's time to 'improve' on a species - with or without thinking through the consequences.

 Either way, a geneticist should receive a +1 CS on matters concerning genes in general, particularly where mutation is concerned.
-They share a benefit with biologists, having the skills to research and treat diseases (with the added benefit of being able to cook up their own).
+They share a benefit with biologists, having the skills to research and treat diseases, with the added benefit of being able to cook up their own.
 Finally, a geneticist has the ability (if not necessarily the resources or safeguards) to create new life forms from scratch.

 Geology: the study of the earth, geology is a way to look at how our planet formed and functions.
 It provides a +1 CS on FEATs called for in regards to volcanic activity, the identification of particular rocks or stones, or even determining the characteristics of nearby strata.
 Common specializations of geology include ecology, paleontology, meteorology, and (in futuristic campaigns) astrogeology.

 Linguistics: this is the study of languages.
-A linguistic expert may begin play with at least one additional language, which they can read, write and speak in fluently, in addition to their native tongue.
+A linguistic expert may begin play with at least one additional language, which they can read, write, and speak fluently, in addition to their native tongue.
 Mastering additional languages after the second is much easier; each further language learned only counts as half a talent during character generation, or is purchased at half price during character advancement.

 This talent can also indicate mere mastery of specific languages, instead of an actual study of such.
-This is functionally the same, only differentiated in order to distinguish true linguists from characters who may just happen to have an extra language or two in their 'pocket'.
+This is functionally the same, only differentiated to distinguish true linguists from characters who may just happen to have an extra language or two in their 'pocket'.
 Non-linguists with multiple tongues are indicated by listing the languages they can use as talents (e.g., 'Languages / English and Farsi').

 Lore: while most sciences focus on what others consider common knowledge, the student of lore digs deeper, into areas some consider fantasy at best.
-Lore is a sort of accumulated wealth of knowledge on mystic cults, antiquities, and forgotten (or forbidden) knowledge.
+Lore is a sort of accumulated wealth of knowledge on mystic cults, relics, and forgotten (or forbidden) knowledge.
 The character who is a student of lore should receive a +1 CS in such matters, no matter how obscure.

 There is room for many specialties of lore, as it is a science - if somewhat mysterious.
 A bibliophile may be an expert on magical books, while a scholar of antiquities may know everything there is to know about mystic artifacts, and a cryptozoologist might be the go-to person when freaky monsters from other planes of existence run amok down in the industrial district.